latenitefilms/TransferToolbox/docs/buy.md

 # Buy on Mac App Store

+!!!
+Transfer Toolbox has not yet been released on the Mac App Store.
+We're waiting for Apple to review.
+!!!

 **Transfer Toolbox** is a one-time payment of **$4.99**.

 This is generally $4.99 in your local currency (i.e. AUD4.99, USD4.99, CAD4.99).